-This article assumes that you will be using the latest Ubuntu LTS release being 18.04 LTS (Bionic Beaver).
-Make sure you install the 64-bit PC (AMD64) server install image.
-If you are just playing around with Db2 you can use a desktop image for productional use we advise a headless (no desk) version of Ubuntu.
+This article assumes that you will be using the latest Ubuntu LTS.
+Make sure you install the 64-bit Intel/AMD server (aka x86-64 or AMD64) server install image.
+If you are just playing around with Db2 you can use a desktop image for production use we advise a headless (no desktop) version of Ubuntu.
 Installation can be done from the console (local) or SSH session (remote).

 tar -xzf vRR.MfpX_linuxx64_server_t.tar.gz